-Read this if you are working toward moving from city or suburbs to rural living.
-We will help you get from city to farm or ranch.
+How to escape to the country – Read this if you are working toward moving from the city or suburbs to rural living.
+We will help you get from the city to a farm or ranch.

 Every day, Internet search engines receive thousands of queries using phrases such as “how to move to the country” and “how to get to the ranch or farm.”
 I have read countless forum posts by people from all economic walks of life and backgrounds wanting to move out to the country.